krlLashini/ESBII-IT12024582/Lab1.md

-5. Start PuTTY
+5.Start PuTTY

 ![](https://cloud.githubusercontent.com/assets/13194331/8733113/7a3227e0-2c1f-11e5-8778-835f51105a19.png)

-6. In the Category pane, select Session and complete fields.In the Host Name box, enter user_name@public_dns_name.
+6.In the Category pane, select Session and complete fields.In the Host Name box, enter user_name@public_dns_name.
 Be sure to specify the appropriate user name for your AMI.
 Under Connection type, select SSH.
 Ensure that Port is 22.

 ![](https://cloud.githubusercontent.com/assets/13194331/8733114/7a33c6ae-2c1f-11e5-98ac-40d83a109a1d.png)

-7. In the Category pane, expand Connection, expand SSH, and then select Auth.
+7.In the Category pane, expand Connection, expand SSH, and then select Auth.
 Complete the following:

 Click Browse.